About The Spring museum

 - Hear experts share their knowledge in our Heritage Talks

 - Get involved in our community projects, outreach work and research projects

-As part of our work we can also offer special tours and workshops for children and young people in local history.
+As part of our work we offer special tours and workshops for children and young people in local history.
 Find out more.